paweld/especies/README.md

  - Displays distribution maps from the Global Biodiversity Information Facility for the taxon name
  - Gets up to five images for the taxon name from Wikimedia Commons
  - Extracts bibliographic references for the taxon from PubMed

+There  are three different implementations of e-Species, all of them partially using the same codebase:

+- A Web-based version, using the CGI protocol, which runs on the Apache web server
+- A desktop-based version, which runs on MS-Windows and GNU/Linux personal computers
+- A mobile-based app, which runs on Android cellphones and tablets (***under development***)